This article originally ran February 8, 2023, and was updated December 9, 2025.

 3. Basic infection prevention measures can help you avoid strep throat.

 Wash your hands often and thoroughly, especially after you cough or sneeze.
-Cover your mouth with a tissue and put the used tissue in a wastebasket.
-If you don’t have a tissue, cough or sneeze into your upper sleeve or elbow, not your hands.
+Cover your mouth with a tissue; if you don’t have a tissue, cough or sneeze into your upper sleeve or elbow, not your hands.

-If you do get strep throat, stay home while you are sick, Dr. Ruff says, until you no longer have a fever and have taken antibiotics for at least 24 hours.
+If you do get strep throat, stay home while you are sick.
+It’s typically OK to be around others when you haven’t had a fever for 24 hours (without taking a fever reducer like acetaminophen) and have taken antibiotics for at least 24 hours, Dr. Ruff says.

 If you are around someone who is sick, consider wearing a mask and make sure you wash your hands often, especially before eating or preparing food.